-Catholic Activity: Day Twelve ~ Activities for the Feast of Epiphany
+Catholic Activity: Day Eleven~ Activities for the Feast of Epiphany

 The feast of manifestation, or Epiphany, is traditionally celebrated the 12th day after Christmas, January 6th.
 In the dioceses of the United States this feast has been moved to the Sunday between January 2 and January 8.